 4-H Tailgating Contest

-All bona fide Florida 4-H members who are between 11 and 18 years of age prior to September 1, 2018 are eligible.
+All bona fide Florida 4-H members who are between 11 and 18 years of age prior to September 1, 2019 are eligible.
 4-H’ers who have previously placed 1st or 2nd for a given protein at the state contest cannot participate in that same protein.
 All participants are REQUIRED to prepare their recipe in the presence of a parent or guardian prior to the contest.
-All participants will receive a cooking thermometer and a $25 voucher from Winn-Dixie Supermarkets and a $15 Sonny’s BBQ gift certificate at their respective regional contest.
+All participants will receive a cooking thermometer and a $25 voucher from Winn-Dixie Supermarkets and a $10 Sonny’s BBQ gift certificate at their respective regional contest.
 A minimum of 4 contestants are required to compete in a protein to justify awarding prizes, but if three or less compete, all will be allowed to go forward to the state contest.
+The state winner or highest placing senior (14 yrs of age by September 1, 2019) for chicken will be eligible to participate in the National Poultry Cookery Contest in November 2020 in Louisville, KY.
+At the National Contest the Florida representative MUST prepare an unmarinated, entire and intact half chicken or turkey breast for judging.
+However, this is no longer a requirement for the Florida 4-H Tailgate Contest.

 1 hour prior to 14” Weber grills being started- Contestants must have their uncooked proteins and cooler temperatures checked at registration.
 Each contestant will fill out their contestant card and a carbon copy will be taped to the plate/container to which they turn in for palatability judging.
 Uncooked proteins must be covered at all times and maintained at ≤ 40°F. Temperature abuse will result in point deductions.
 Contestants with temperature abused proteins (≥ 50°F) will not be allowed to compete.
 Personal clothing should be clean and neat and not present a safety concern (no loose fitting clothing or open toed shoes).